Kalush, Ukraine

-Kalush (Калуш /uk/) is a city set in the foothills of the Carpathian Mountains, in Ivano-Frankivsk Oblast (province) of western Ukraine.
+Kalush (Калуш /uk/; Polish: Kałusz) is a city set in the foothills of the Carpathian Mountains, in Ivano-Frankivsk Oblast (province) of western Ukraine.
 It is the administrative centre of Kalush Raion (district) and hosts the administration of Kalush urban hromada, one of the hromadas of Ukraine.
 Its estimated population was Its important local industries include chemicals and concrete.

 Geography

-Kalush is in the western portion of Ivano-Frankivsk Oblast, in the region of Western Ukraine at the foothills of the Carpathian Mountains.
-It stands on the Dniester tributary, the Limnytsia River that begins from the slopes of the Carpathians.
+Kalush is located in the western portion of Ivano-Frankivsk Oblast, in the region of Western Ukraine at the foothills of the Carpathian Mountains.
+It stands in a lowland area on the Dniester tributaries Sivka and Limnytsia that begin from the slopes of the Carpathians.
 The city is at the eastern border of the ethnographical region of Boyko Land.
+It belongs to the geographic region of Galician Prykarpattia.